mluzarow/in-browser-rpg/README.md

-# One day game
+# In-browser RPG

-A game created in one day for fun.
+An RPG created in pure JS that runs entirely in your browser.